The best short walks and hikes in Ireland

 Enjoy the beautiful contrasts of vibrant Limerick City, packed with amazing places to eat and powerful history, and the harmonious and soothing Tipperary countryside.

-The Slieve Bloom Way is made up mainly of forest paths, hiking trails and picturesque boardwalks that sit atop the land and lead walkers through the landscape.
-The trail officially starts in Glenbarrow, Laois, but you can make your own route from any of the trailheads along the way.
+The Slieve Bloom Way is mainly made up of forest paths, hiking trails and picturesque boardwalks that sit atop the land and lead walkers through the landscape.
+The trail officially starts in Glenbarrow, Laois, where you'll find the shorter Glenbarrow Waterfall Loop, but you can make your own route from any of the trailheads along the way.